safe-global/safe-android/docs/INTERNAL_BUILD.md

 ## Build trigger

-Whenever a PR is merged to master an `internal` build is triggered.
+Whenever a PR is merged to master an `internal` build and its distribution to Firebase is triggered automatically.
+Firebase sends an email to all registered email addresses to notify them, that there is a new version.